istio/istio.io/content/en/docs/tasks/observability/kiali/index.md

 1. Click the `ratings` link found in the side panel to go to the service view for the `ratings` service.

-1. Select `Create Weighted Routing` from the `Action` dropdown menu to popup the Weighted Routing Wizard.
+1. Select `Create Weighted Routing` from the `Action` drop down menu to pop up the Weighted Routing Wizard.

     {{< image width="80%" link="./kiali-wiz2-ratings-service-action-menu.png" caption="Service Action Menu" >}}